bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 _August 30-September 1_

-We start by going over a couple of sorting algorithms and review the basics of algorithms analysis using big-oh notation, as well as best-cases and worst-cases.

 __Objectives:__
   * Understand searching (linear search, binary search) and simple sorting (bubble sort, selection sort, insertion sort) and be able to analyze  and apply  them to various inputs
   * Understand the basics of algorithm analysis, big-Oh notation,  best-case and worst-case analysis